Kmeakin/walrus-report/src/30-implementation.md

 compiler implementation.

 #### Parsing expression grammars {#sec:impl:parser:peg}
-TODO PEGs were first introduced by ??? in ???

-The next attempt was to use Parsing Expression Grammars (PEGs).
+The next attempt was to use Parsing Expression Grammars [@PEG].
 PEGs also describe a recursive-descent parser, however rather than writing the parser by hand, a corresponding function is generated for each *rule* in the grammar.
 These rules have syntax very similar to that of Backus-Naur Form, however the